-The velocity which an object at a given point would require in order to describe a parabola about the center of attraction.
+Parabolic velocity is the velocity which an object at a given point would require in order to describe a parabola about the center of attraction.
 This is also the escape velocity since it is the upper limit of velocity on a closed curve.
 It is obtained by multiplying the velocity of an object moving in a circular orbit by the square root of 2 (approx. 1.414).
-For example, if the Earth's mean velocity around the Sun of 29.8 km/sec.
-(18.5 miles/sec.), in a near circular orbit, were increased to 42 km/sec.
-(26 miles/sec.), the Earth would move to a parabolic path and escape from the solar system.
+For example, if the Earth's mean velocity around the Sun of 29.8 km/s.
+(18.5 mps), in a near circular orbit, were increased to 42 km/s.
+(26 mps), the Earth would move to a parabolic path and escape from the solar system.

 Related category• CELESTIAL MECHANICS